YaserMarey/YaserMarey.github.io/building_openai_whatsapp_2.md

 curl -X GET "https://path_to_your_webhook/webhook/?hub.mode=subscribe&hub.challenge=638585501&hub.verify_token=HELLO"
 ```

-In ```subscribe``` method in the code above, upon receiving a GET request from Meta Cloud API, we need to check the verification token sent from Meta and compare it to our application token, I am using an arbitrary string "HELLO" for that if it matches Meta needs to receive back the challenge numeric value it has sent to us with the request.
+In ```subscribe``` method in the code above, upon receiving a GET request from Meta Cloud API, we need to check the token sent from Meta Cloud API and compare it to our application token.
+I am using an arbitrary string "HELLO" and if it matches then we need send back the received challenge numeric value sent to us with the request.

 Meta Cloud API will call this subscribe method at the time of configuration to verify our webhook.

-The ```callback``` method handles HTTP POST requests and processes the notification, those are any changes that we configure Meta Cloud API to let us know about, for example, WhatsApp messages.
-The notification schema is verbose since it can be used to update us on many different types of changes, therefore we will need to navigate through the notification structure to find the message sent from the customer.
+The ```callback``` method handles HTTP POST requests and processes the notification, those are any changes that we configure Meta Cloud API to let us know about, for example, new WhatsApp messages.

+The notification schema is verbose since it can be used to update us on many different types of changes and we will need to navigate the notification structure to find the message.

 The typical request payload sent from Meta to our application should look similar to the following:

 ```sh
 {